ces-engine/cese/README.md

 # license

-CESE is copyright (C) 2015  by David Ulrich.
+CESE is copyright (C) 2015 David Ulrich.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published